Neutis/neutis-docs/docs/yocto/tutorial.md

 ## Setting up build host

-First of all you need to setup your machine.
+First of all, you need to setup your machine.
 If your OS differs from Linux, you can prepare your build host to use [CROPS](https://git.yoctoproject.org/cgit/cgit.cgi/crops/about/), which leverages [Docker Containers](https://www.docker.com/).

-For Native Linux Machine you will need:
+For Native Linux Machine you need:

 * A build host with a minimum of 50 Gbytes of free disk space that is running a supported Linux distribution.
 * Appropriate packages installed on the build host.

 For a list of distributions that support the Yocto Project, see the ["Supported Linux Distributions"](http://www.yoctoproject.org/docs/2.4/ref-manual/ref-manual.html#detailed-supported-distros) section in the Yocto Project Reference Manual.

-For build you need to install the [required packages](https://www.yoctoproject.org/docs/2.4/yocto-project-qs/yocto-project-qs.html#packages) according to your Linux distribution.
+For the build, you need to install the [required packages](https://www.yoctoproject.org/docs/2.4/yocto-project-qs/yocto-project-qs.html#packages) according to your Linux distribution.

 ## Building